GetStream/mml-react/README.md

 > If you are running `sass` within your project you might customize most aspects of mml styling other than the them through scss variables.
 Refer [to the source](https://github.com/GetStream/mml-react/blob/master/src/styles/common/_variables.scss) to see what is available.

-Each of these variables is also avaialable as CSS variable that you can tweak dynamically, prefixed with `--mml`:
+By setting `$mml-use-css-vars: true` you can make each of these variables available as CSS variable that you can tweak dynamically client side, they are all prefixed with `--mml`:

 ```css
 :root {